-Canon 200D versus Kodak S-1
+Canon 200D vs Kodak S-1

 The Canon EOS 200D (called Canon SL2 in some regions) and the Kodak PIXPRO S-1 are two digital cameras that were officially introduced, respectively, in June 2017 and January 2012.
 The 200D is a DSLR, while the S-1 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (S-1) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Kodak provides 16.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Kodak provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Kodak S-1 is considerably smaller (30 percent) than the Canon 200D.
 Moreover, the S-1 is substantially lighter (36 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the S-1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Micro Four Thirds Lens Catalog (S-1).
 Mirrorless cameras, such as the S-1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The power pack in the S-1 can be charged via the USB port, which can be very convenient when travelling.